quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

   using Negotiated Version 14.

-* In the second scenario, the server supports versions 10, 13, and 14, and they are all Fully-Deployed.
+* In the second scenario, the server supports versions 10, 13, and 14, and they are all Fully Deployed.
 However, the attacker forges a Version Negotiation packet with versions 10 and 13.
 This triggers an incompatible version negotiation, and the client initiates a new connection with version 10.
 Then, the server's Available Versions field contains 10, 13 and 14.
 In that